DuckMasterAl/dbs-manager/README.md

 # discord-bot-shop
 This bot was made for a Discord Bot Shop owned by me a while ago.
-This code is bad an **heavily** outdated.
+This code is bad and **heavily** outdated.

 If you want a good ticket bot check out the [Quacky Support Bot.](https://github.com/quacky-bot/quacky-support)